directactioneverywhere/dxe-latest-pledgers/README.md

 License
 =======
-dxe-latest-pledgers is licensed under GNU GPL version 3.0.
+liberationpledge-api is licensed under GNU GPL version 3.0.
 For the full license see the LICENSE file.